wxMaxima-developers/wxmaxima/info/wxmaxima.md

 If wxWidgets is new enough wxMaxima will automatically be in dark mode if the rest of the operating system is.
 The worksheet itself is by default equipped with a bright background.
 But it can be configured otherwise.
 Alternatively there is a `View/Invert worksheet brightness` menu entry that allows to quickly convert the worksheet from dark to bright and vice versa.

+## wxMaxima sometimes hangs for a several seconds once in the first minute

+wxMaxima delegates some big tasks like parsing maxima's >1000-page-manual to background tasks, which normally goes totally unnoticed.
+In the moment the result of such a task is needed, though, it is possible that wxMaxima needs to wait a couple of seconds before it can continue its work.

 * * *